 As promised, here’s the recipe from this morning.
 I’d intended to make regular Seven Layer Bars, but I felt kind of low in calcium so I replaced the usual graham crackers with Barnum’s animal crackers.

-Okay, so I’m still probably going to need Boniva in a few years, but the animal cracker crust was pretty darn good.
+Okay, so I’m still probably going to need Boniva in a few years, but the crust made with animal crackers was pretty darn good.
 Seven layer bars are the best, aren’t they?
 Perfect for when you want something homemade but don’t feel like *really* baking.

 To cut them neatly, I like to chill them or freeze them then cut with a chef’s knife.

 Animal Cracker Seven Layer Bars